jdelvin-admin/jdelvin-admin.github.io/_posts/2024-08-26-Know Your Rights.markdown

 ---

 > **This is not legal advice, we are not lawyers.**
+> We have slightly modified the formatting of this content from it's original form, including moving some clauses to other sections, for the sake of readability.
+To our knowledge, we have adhered to the original intent and meaning of the source material.
 > *If **you** are a lawyer and would like to contribute to this documentation, which is **not legal advice**, please reach out to us!*

 ### [Section 3780.04](https://codes.ohio.gov/ohio-revised-code/section-3780.04) - Allowable forms of adult use cannabis.

 > This section outlines allowable forms of cannabis.
-Nearly anything you could possibly want to produce is covered and allowed.
-However section 29 disallows home growers from using hydrocarbon base extraction, so concentrate options are limited.
+Nearly anything you could possibly want to posses is covered and allowed.

 ### [Section 3780.29](https://codes.ohio.gov/ohio-revised-code/section-3780.29) - Home grow

-> This section is the primary focus of this guide, so we'll be deep diving each detail below.
+> As Section 29 growers, this is the primary focus of our article, so we'll be deep diving each detail below.

 #### Plant Limit